m4cbeth/warpofolio/README.md

 # README

-This is the source code for my sales first portfolio site.
+This is the source code for my sales first portfolio site*.
 Realizing I've had years of experience in both sales in the financial services industry, and specific experience managing websites for that sector, I thought I might as well put those arguments into action for myself and see where it goes.

+(Yes, not my "first sales portfolio...", but yes, "sales first".
+I think this is the second time I've reread that and gone, "why in the world am I saying this is my first?".
+A wonderful example of the importance of copy hahahahahahahaha.)

 For a reminder to self and the future: